|Date and Time||18 August 2022 (Thu) 2:30 pm – 4:00 pm

-Participants will gain hands-on experience in training the computer to (1) identify pictures of cars and cups, and (2) recognize business and sports news headlines.
+Participants will gain hands-on experience in training the computer to classify different objects in pictures, e.g., cats and dogs.
 Participants can take part in every process of AI learning, including labeling samples, training the AI, testing the training results, and so on.

 Department of Computing

 Dr. HO received his BSc in Computer Studies from City University of Hong Kong, PGDip in Entrepreneurship from University of Cambridge, MSc in Data Communications from University of Sheffield, MSc in Business Analytics from HKUST, and PhD in Computer Networks from University of Surrey.
 His research interests include computer networks, data science and machine learning.